DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

 * ProvisioningArtifactName `string`

 ### ProvisioningArtifactParameter
-* ProvisioningArtifactParameter `object`: A parameter used to successfully provision the product.
-This value includes a list of allowable values and additional metadata.
+* ProvisioningArtifactParameter `object`: Information about a parameter used to provision a product.
   * DefaultValue [DefaultValue](#defaultvalue)
   * Description [Description](#description)
   * IsNoEcho [NoEcho](#noecho)